f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/Migrating_BIG_IP_from_VMware_to_Nutanix.rst

 .. image:: ./Assets/juice_shop_vs.jpg

-Its associated web application is accessible using Virtual Server IP.
+3. Its associated web application is accessible using Virtual Server IP.

 .. image:: ./Assets/stage_1_verification.jpg

-3. Now we need to deploy couple of BIG-IPs in Nutanix with no configs.
+4. Similarly we need to deploy couple of BIG-IPs in Nutanix with no configs.

 Refer to
 `BIG-IP Deployment on Nutanix